daurnimator/lua-http/doc/introduction.md

   - Fully asynchronous API that does not block the current thread when executing operations that typically block
   - Support for WebSockets as specified by [RFC 6455](https://tools.ietf.org/html/rfc6455) including ping/pong, binary data transfer and TLS encryption
   - Transport Layer Security (TLS) - lua-http supports HTTPS and WSS via [luaossl](https://github.com/wahern/luaossl).
-  - Easy integration into other event-loop based application models
+  - Easy integration into other event-loop or scripts

 ### Why lua-http?